disneystreaming/smithy4s/modules/docs/src/03-protocols/04-deriving-cli.md

 }
 ```
  - Now Using the ```decline``` module from Smithy4s we can wrap the service instance in an instance of a `Smithy4sCli`.
+    - The `Smithy4sCli` allows the customization of the Opts and stdin/stdout/stderr handling
  - There is a convenient class ```Smithy4sSimpleStandaloneCli``` that you can extend and simply pass in the service wrapped in an Opts
    - ``` object Hello extends standalone.Smithy4sSimpleStandaloneCli(Opts(HelloWorldServiceInstance.simple)) ```
  - ```Hello``` is now a runnable `CommandIOApp` and will provide the following interface